torsoelectronics/link-esp/README.md

 * http://ableton.github.io/link

 ## Installation
-* Move into components folder of a project
+* Clone into components folder of a project
 * See [example](https://github.com/mathiasbredholt/link-idf-example)